tiagohcorreia/LAPR2/docs/sprintC/US009/03.design/Design.md

-# US 006 - To create a Task
+# US 009 - Sends a message to schedule a visit

 ## 3. Design - User Story Realization